Program Contributors Hard at Work

 Music to Love

 Music is a universal language.
 Probably 80 per cent of the world’s pop tunes are sung in English, and are enjoyed by people everywhere, many who are themselves not proficient in English.
 The English hour features your favorite songs of the 80’s, 90’s, and today.
 International pop charts show that your favorite music is also the favorite of people who are culturally diverse—whether in Nairobi, Sydney, Singapore, or Jakarta.

 The songs are pop, rock, r & b, and occasional hip-hop and country music that crosses over to the pop charts.
 The English Hour generally features music by artists from the U.S., the U.K., Ireland, Australia, and New Zealand.
 But music artists from all over Europe have found their names on or near the top of international pop charts.

 Souder & Friends

 News to Know

 The English hour features reports about topics of current interest.
-Marcy Bryan reports about entertainment, business, and religious news.
+Marcy Bryan reports about entertainment, business, and news about religion and social issues.
 Kelly Ann Monahan has the latest developments in medicine, science, and computer technology.
 Paul Ladd provides special reports about diverse topics, religious and secular.
 Doug Poling provides commentary on the news from a Christian perspective on Today’s News & the Good News.
 And Bob Waliszewski of Focus on the Family provides Plugged-in reviews of the latest movies, music, and computer games.